-Application has been made to the United Kingdom Financial Conduct Authority (the "FCA"), in its capacity as competent authority under Part VI of the Financial Services and Markets Act 2000, as amended (the "FSMA") (the "United Kingdom Listing Authority") for Certificates issued under the Programme (other than Exempt Certificates (as defined below)) during the period of 12 months from the date of this Base Prospectus to be admitted to the official list of the United Kingdom Listing Authority (the "Official List") and to the London Stock Exchange ple (the "London Stock Exchange") for such Certificates to be admitted to trading on the London Stock Exchange's regulated market (the "Regulated Market").
-References in this Base Prospectus to Certificates being "listed" (and all related references) shall mean that such Certificates have been admitted to trading on the Regulated Market is a regulated market for the purposes of the Markets in Financial Instruments Directive (Directive 2014/65/EU) (as amended, "MiFID II") in the European Economic Area.
+Application has been made to the FCA for Certificates issued under the Programme (other than Exempt Certificates (as defined below)) during the period of 12 months from the date of this Base Prospectus to be admitted to the official list of the FCA (the "Official List") and to the London Stock Exchange ple (the "London Stock Exchange") for such Certificates to be admitted to trading on the London Stock Exchange's main market.
+References in this Base Prospectus to Certificates being "listed" (and all related references) shall mean that such Certificates have been admitted to trading on the London Stock Exchange's main market and have been admitted to the Official List.
+The London Stock Exchange's main market is a UK regulated market for the purposes of Regulation (EU) No 600/2014 on markets in financial instruments as it forms part of domestic law by virtue of the EUWA ("UK MiFIR").